 If you have forgotten your own user-generated router username and password, you can reset your router password to the default password settings.

-I Cannot Open my Router Admin Login Page.
+I Can’t Open my Router Admin Login Page.
 What Did I Do Wrong?

 If you cannot open your router’s admin page, then it may be because: